part-time real estate agent salary

 Before we show factors that influence real estate agent salary, it’s important to note that your income will be based on your commission.
 It is unlikely that you will earn a salary.

-It’s also important to note that as a real estate salesperson, you are responsible for paying the required taxes on your income, which are typically collected quarterly instead of out of each check.
+It’s also important to note that as a real estate salesperson, you’re responsible for paying the required taxes on your income, which are typically collected quarterly instead of out of each check.
 You may also be on your own for retirement, health insurance, and other benefits that usually come with a full-time job.

 However, these responsibilities should not dissuade you.
 Many people thrive in the real estate industry – and you can too.